We look after children and young people who have problems with their eyesight, or cannot move their eyes properly.

-We are able to see babies from birth, as we have ways of testing the vision of children who has not yet learned to talk.
+We are able to see babies from birth, as we have ways of testing the vision of children who have not yet learned to talk.

 We visit schools and offer an eye test to every child when they start school.
-If you are a parent of a 4 or 5 year old, who is in reception class, you will receive a letter about this visit.
+If you are a parent or caregiver of a four or five year old, who is in reception class, you will receive a letter about this visit.

 We also see older children who are unable to attend a high street optician for eye tests.
 This could be because they have complex needs, such as physical or learning difficulties, or a very complex eye condition.